-@KeyFor(String[] maps) indicates that the value assigned to the annotated variable is a key for at least the given maps.

-@UnknownKeyFor is used internally by the type system but should never be written by a programmer.
+- @KeyFor(String[] maps) indicates that the value assigned to the annotated variable is a key for at least the given maps. - @UnknownKeyFor is used internally by the type system but should never be written by a programmer.
 It indicates that the value assigned to the annotated variable is not known to be a key for any map.
-It is the default type qualifier.

-@KeyForBottom is used internally by the type system but should never be written by a programmer.
+It is the default type qualifier. - @KeyForBottom is used internally by the type system but should never be written by a programmer.
+There are no values of this type (not even null).